-ELS lab reports are stored on a SharePoint site for 5 years and in perpetuity in the LIMS system.
+ELS lab reports are stored on a SharePoint site for 5 years and in the LIMS system.

 Once UCRA data is submitted to TCEQ, UCRA data is stored in files on UCRA computers with several forms of backup.
-Adobe PDF versions of UCRA data are kept on a backup computer and all UCRA files are backed up off-site on a nightly basis.
-Upon TCEQ approval of UCRA-submitted data, UCRA uploads the data onto their web site which is linked to LCRA's water quality website.
-Reported data is also available from TCEQ's SWQMIS.
+Adobe PDF versions of UCRA data are kept on a backup computer and all UCRA files are backed up offsite on a nightly basis.

-LCRA data is stored on an enterprise managed Microsoft SQL Server 2016 database server cluster.
+LCRA data (including data received from COA and UCRA) is stored on an enterprise managed Microsoft SQL Server database server cluster.
 The database cluster has daily differential backups with weekly full backups that includes copying offsite backup storage.

 City of Austin water quality data is stored in an Oracle relational database known as the Water Resources Monitoring Database.
 Database backups are managed through server replication at separate secure datacenters.
-Data in the WRM is available to the public via a web query form at: https://data.austintexas.gov/Environmental/Water-Quality-Sampling-Data/5tye-7ray.
+Data in the WRM is available to the public via a web query form at:

+https://data.austintexas.gov/Environment/Water-Quality-Sampling-Data/5tye-7ray.
 Analytical data are uploaded from electronic data generated by the contract lab to the database and checked for completeness by the sampling project manager.
 Contract lab reports (including lab QC) are stored electronically on a file server that is backed up in real-time and retained with associated data in the WRM in perpetuity.
 COA lab QC documentation (calibration logs, etc) is maintained in hard copy logs at City offices for at least 12 years.
 Electronic data collection is performed using tablet pcs and a third-party cloud software with data loaded electronically into the WRM.
 Historic field data collection sheets are stored both electronically on the file server and paper copies are permanently filed on location at City offices or archived at off-site storage.